 About Keansburg Amusement Park and Runaway Rapids

-Keansburg Amusement Park and Runaway Rapids is actually two separate areas.
+Keansburg Amusement Park and Runaway Rapids is actually two separate theme parks in one.
 It’s like 2 New Jersey family attractions in one location.
 The amusement park section of Keansburg is full of rides for all ages, snack stands, and carnival style games.
 The water park, called Runaway Rapids, has a big interactive water play area with small water slides, sprinklers, and buckets of water.
 There are 6 water slides for visitors over 48 inches and a section of water slides for smaller guests.
 There is also a lazy river and small hot tubs.

 5 Things to Do at Keansburg Amusement Park

 Keansburg Amusement Park had so many ride options for kids of all ages.
 I could not believe how many rides they had at the amusement park.
 The Keansburg Amusement Park stretches for several blocks and has several sections of rides.
 There were many kiddie rides like a mini carousel and ferris wheel.
 Then there were rides for the big kids like the gravitron and roller coasters.
 I would recommend purchasing wristbands instead of tickets because my kids went on ride after ride.

 One of my favorite rides growing up was the Himalaya and my oldest has been a huge fan ever since she was tall enough.
 Unfortunately, my son is not tall enough for the big version but he was just right for the Mini Himalaya.
 It’s just like the big version only designed for smaller kids.
 The Mini Himalaya goes a little slower than the full size version but still goes forwards and backwards.
 My kids were able to ride it without me and they had a blast.

 Ride the Log Flume